fkie-cad/Logprep/doc/source/user_manual/rule_language.rst

       resolve_list:
         .*Hello.*: Greeting

-Alternatively, a YML file with a resolve list and a regex pattern can be used to resolve values.
+Alternatively, a YML file with a resolve list and an optional regex pattern can be used to resolve values.
-For this, a field :code:`resolve_from_file` with the subfields :code:`path` and :code:`pattern` must be added.
+For this, either a field :code:`resolve_from_file` with a path to a resolve list file must be added or dictionary field :code:`resolve_from_file` with the subfields :code:`path` and :code:`pattern`.
+Using the :code:`pattern` option allows to define one regex pattern that can be used on all entries within a resolve list instead of having to write a regex pattern for each entry in the list.
 The resolve list in the file at :code:`path` is then used in conjunction with the regex pattern in :code:`pattern`.
 :code:`pattern` must be a regex pattern with a capture group that is named :code:`mapping`.
-The resolver will check for the pattern and get value captured by the :code:`mapping` group.
+The entries in the resolve list are then transformed by the pattern.
+At first, the pattern is matched with each list entry in the resolve list.
+If the capture group :code:`mapping` matches, then the capture group in the pattern is replaced with the matching result.
-This captured value is then used in the list from the file.
+This replaced pattern is then used instead of the original mapping within the resolve list file.
+This effectively wraps the list entries with the regex pattern.

+In the following example :code:`to_resolve` will be checked by the list in :code:`path/to/resolve_mapping.yml`.
+:code:`"resolved": "resolved foo"` will be added to the event if the value in :code:`to_resolve` matches a pattern in the file.
+Furthermore, :code:`"resolved": "resolved bar"` will be added to the event if the value in :code:`to_resolve` begins with number, ends with numbers and contains bar.

+..  code-block:: yaml
+    :linenos:
+    :caption: Example resolving with list from file

+    filter: to_resolve
+    generic_resolver:
+      field_mapping:
+        to_resolve: resolved
+      resolve_from_file: path/to/resolve_mapping.yml

+..  code-block:: yaml
+    :linenos:
+    :caption: Example file with resolve list

+    \d*foo\d*: resolved foo
+    \d*bar\d*: resolved bar

-In the following example :code:`to_resolve` will be checked by the regex pattern :code:`\d*(?P<mapping>[a-z]+)\d*` and the list in :code:`path/to/resolve_mapping.yml` will be used to add new fields.
+In the following example :code:`to_resolve` will be checked with the regex pattern :code:`\d*(?P<mapping>[a-z]+)\d*` and the list in :code:`path/to/resolve_mapping.yml` will be used to add new fields.
 :code:`"resolved": "resolved foo"` will be added to the event if the value in :code:`to_resolve` begins with number, ends with numbers and contains foo.
 Furthermore, :code:`"resolved": "resolved bar"` will be added to the event if the value in :code:`to_resolve` begins with number, ends with numbers and contains bar.